Azure/azure-event-hubs-for-kafka/quickstart/go/README.md

 ```

 The consumer will now begin receiving events from the Kafka-enabled Event Hub on topic `test` and printing the events to stdout.
 If you would like to change the topic, change the topic variable in `consumer.go`.

+## Troubleshooting

+If you receive `Invalid value "SASL_SSL" for configuration property "security.protocol"`, you should install SSL dependencies.
+For Ubuntu, you can run `sudo apt-get install libsasl2-dev libsasl2-modules libssl-dev`.